 The Standards Commission works with local authorities and public bodies to help them assist their councillors and members to achieve the highest standards of conduct.
 We also issue guidance on the Codes of Conduct and advice notes on specific provisions they contain, such as on how to declare interests, and bullying and harassment.

 Complaints about breaches of the Codes of Conduct by councillors and members of devolved public bodies are investigated by the Commissioner for Ethical Standards in Public Life in Scotland (ESC).
-Following the investigation and where the ESC determines that a contravention a Code of Conduct has occurred the ESC will submit a Report for the consideration of the Standards Commission.
-The Standards Commission will review the Report and determine whether to: direct the ESC to carry out further investigations; hold a hearing; or do neither.
+Following the completion of an investigation, the ESC will submit a report for the consideration of the Standards Commission.
+The Standards Commission will review the Report and determine whether to: direct the ESC to carry out further investigations; hold a Hearing; or do neither.

 The Standards Commission will hold a Hearing, if it considers it is in the public interest and proportionate to do so, to determine whether the councillor or member of a devolved public body in question has contravened their respective Code of Conduct.
-If the evidence presented to the Standards Commission’s Hearing Panel supports that a breach of the Code had occurred the Hearing Panel will then agree the level of sanction to be applied in accordance with the 2000 Act.
+If the evidence presented to the Standards Commission’s Hearing Panel supports that a breach of the Code had occurred, the Hearing Panel will then determine the sanction to be applied, in accordance with the 2000 Act.

 Q: Where can I get a copy of the Codes of Conduct?

 Q: Who are Members of the Standards Commission?

 A: Details of the Members of the Standards Commission can be found on our Who We Are page of this website.

 Q: How do I make a complaint about a councillor or member of a devolved public body?